vngzs/paxos-devops/README.md

 ### Cleaning up

 The docker container persists data to a volume (so that it works when restarted).

+#### Delete endpoint

+A delete endpoint has been added to facilitate easy cleanup.
+It is enabled by default.

-For convenience, a [script](./scripts/clean.py) has been provided to undo the changes invoked by the test runner.
+For convenience, a cleaning [script](./scripts/clean.py) has been provided to undo the changes invoked by the test runner.
+It only works if the `-d` (`--no-delete`) argument is not passed to the script.
+By default, the delete endpoint is enabled.

 With the container running, do:

 ```console
 $ ./scripts/clean.py --domain localhost --port 5000 --cert-path ./localhost.crt